Simpli5®, Red White & Blue® and RW II® vs. Invisalign® – How do they compare?

 Simpli5® is a five-aligner system that can be used to treat one or both of a patient’s dental arches (an “arch” is either the patient’s upper or lower teeth).
 In the case of dual-arch treatment, a total of five pairs of aligners are worn.

 Simpli 5® was introduced as a new product in 2006.
-From a practical standpoint, however, it is simply an extension (in terms of the number of aligners and arches treated) of the previously available Red White & Blue® system.
+From a practical standpoint, however, it is simply an extension (in terms of the number of aligners and arches treated) of the previously available Red White & Blue® (3-aligner) system.

 2) Red White & Blue® – 3 aligners. / Treatment for upper or lower teeth.

-The Red White & Blue® orthodontic system is a three-appliance product that's used to treat just one dental arch (either upper or lower).
+The Red White & Blue® orthodontic system is a three-appliance product that’s used to treat just one dental arch (either upper or lower).
+Using the same math as above, this system is generally geared toward treating cases where no more than 1.5 mm (around 1/16th inch) or less of movement is needed for any one tooth.

 As compared to Simpli 5®, this system is intended for use with less involved cases.
 This diminished capability, however, is only due to the reduced number of aligners that are worn.
 The aligners themselves are the same.